RTurney/airport_challenge_js/developmentNotes.md

 * Add spec for takeOff to prevent takeOff when weather is stormy
 * Add guard condition for takeOff during storms
 * All tests green
 * All user stories passed

+* Now I will try to link airport with html and css sheets.